 Use a compost service

 For those who prefer not to manage their own compost pile, but whose towns don’t have an existing program, you might consider a curbside compost program.
 These operate similarly to curbside trash and recycling programs, except they are managed by privately-owned companies.
 At Lovin’ Spoonfuls’ office, we set aside our food scraps for collection by Black Earth Compost.
 Other common compost services in Massachusetts include Bootstrap Compost, City Compost, The Compost Cooperative, and Garbage to Garden.
 Pick the one that’s best for you.

 Don’t forget that while compost is a great place for food scraps, minimizing the amount of food waste you generate is important, too.
-Here are a few blogs to help with that:
+The link below has some resources to help with that.